 We maintain a direct connection to the source of our art through Jack Hoban’s Buyū Dōjō (武友道場 — "Warrior Friends") network and Sōke (Grandmaster) Dr. Masaaki Hatsumi’s Bujinkan (武神館 — "Divine Warrior") organization in Japan.

-We reinforce instruction by examining both traditional and modern self- and others-protection applications.
+Instruction is reinforced through the examination and practice of both traditional and modern self- and others-protection applications.
 Though our lineage dates back over a very long time, the principles passed down to us through our teachers are as applicable today as they were so long ago.